HLR/DomiKnowS/developer/KNOWLEDGE.md

 `word = Concept('word')` creates a concept with name `'word'` (implicitly attached to the enclosing graph) and assign it to Python variable `word`.

-`pair = Concept(word, word)` is syntactic sugar to creates a concept with two `word`s being its arguments (with two `HasA` relations).
+`pair = Concept(word, word)` can be used to create a concept `pair` with two `word`s being its arguments (two `HasA` relations are needed to establish the type of connections later).
-It does not has an explicit name.
-If a explicit name is designable, use keyword argument `name=`.
+This decration does not include an explicit name.
+If an explicit name is desired, use keyword `name=` as an argument.
 For example, `pair = Concept(word, word, name='pair')`.
-It will also be attached to the enclosing graph.
+This new node will also be attached to the enclosing graph.
 A `HasA` relation will be added between the new concept and each argument concept.
-That implies, two `HasA` concepts will be created from `pair` to `word`.
+In other words, two `HasA` concepts will be created from `pair` to `word`.
-It is equivalent to the following statements:
+This can be done as follows,

 ```Python
 pair = Concept(name='pair')